blumilksoftware/interns-2022c-internships/docs/en/technical/commands.md

 In the application, we can use all the commands offered by the Laravel framework and the custom commands described below.

 ## Using commands via Docker
-If the application is running in Docker containers (for example, it was launched using [convenient script](../technical/run.html#using-a-convenient-script)), in order to send commands, use docker-compose in the root directory of the application:
+If the application is running in Docker containers (for example, it was launched using [convenient script](../technical/run.html#using-a-convenient-script)), in order to run commands, use docker-compose in the root directory of the application:

 ```
 docker-compose exec {service} {command}